cizixs/cizixs.github.io/_posts/2013-07-29-basic-regular-expression.md

     * __One '[]' only matches one character in it.__
     * __'|' selects string before or after it, not character, which means /ab|cd/ doesn't match 'abd', only matches 'ab' or 'cd'__

     Now you may wonder: what if there are many options for a situation, like match a digit or a letter?
 Of course you can write down all of them in a pair of '[]': [abcdefghijklmnopqrstuvwxyz] or [0123456789].
 Write these down for once may still be okay, but frequently using them is a nightmare. '[]' solves it before you know, the powerful '-' sign. [a-z] matches anything from 'a' to 'z' and [0-9] matches from '0' to '9'.

     Note:

     * __'-' works in the ASCII table way,so [+-a] is also valid.__
     * __If you want to include '-' itself in '[]', just put it at the last position like [abc-].__

+    Is that enough?
+Of course NO!
+To match a phone number, we need to find a convenient way to repeat digit for certain times(depends on the length of phone number).
+    As always, there is already a solution.
+Following examples will demonstrate what you need.
-    In order to better illustrate and understand regex, we put emphisis on the matching part in place of mathcing position,like:
+    ps: _In order to better illustrate and understand regex, we put emphisis on the matching part in place of mathcing position_

     	"Hello, world" =~ /wo/								#=> Hello, <wo>rld
     	"Hello, world" =~ /.l/								#=> H<el>lo, world